Food Safety, Knife Safety, and Grill Safety

-- Before you use a new grill, fire it up on high and let it run for about 30 minutes to burn off any oil or grease or packing materials from the manufacturing process or from shipping.
-Click here to read more about Seasoning a New Grill or Smoker.
+- Before you use a new grill or smoker, fire it up on high and let it run for about 30 minutes to burn off any oil or grease or packing materials from the manufacturing process or from shipping.
+Click here to read more about Seasoning and Calibrating a New Grill or Smoker.

 - Save the grill manual and remember where you put it.

 - If you have long hair, tie it in a pony tail.

 - If you pour water over hot coals, it will produce enough steam to melt your nose, and enough hot water will come out of the bottom to melt your toes.